 - Pua’a Ka’a State Wayside Park (mile marker 22).
 Park in the lot with facilities on the left side of the road.
 Picnic tables overlooking an easily accessible waterfall are on the other side.

-- Wai’anapanapa State Park with its legendary black sand beach, rock arches, blow holes, and fresh water lava caves.
+- Wai’anapanapa State Park (Advanced reservation required) with its legendary black sand beach, rock arches, blow holes, and fresh water lava caves.
 A 2.1 mile easy hiking trail follows a portion of the ancient Hawaiian Kings Highway from the black sand beach to Pakaulua Point.

 - Hamoa Beach, a picture perfect salt-and-pepper crescent rimmed by cliffs with unbelievably blue water and great boogie boarding when the surf is up.

 7. SAVOR THE LOCAL FLAVOR

 Don’t expect white tablecloths and a fine dining experience once you get to Hana.
 It’s all about roadside stands, food trucks and carts serving up local grinds in a Hawaiian (read: VERY casual) atmosphere.
 Banana bread stands abound, but Aunt Sandy’s in Ke’anae is purported by Hana locals to be the best.
 Love Thai food?
 Pranee’s open-air restaurant serves up delicious and spicy curries and stir-fries across from the Hana ballpark or grab lunch to go from Ae's Thai Kitchen food truck (kitty corner from Hana Ranch Center) and hit the beach.
 Braddah Hutt’s lunch wagon is parked in the owner’s front yard and offers a wide selection of plate lunches, pastas and fish tacos.
 Reward and refresh yourself with a locally made popsicle from Shaka Pops featuring tropical island flavors such as Lava Flow, Coconut Lime, Passion Orange Guava, and Pineapple Cream.
 Look for the Shaka Pops trike beside the Ono Farms produce stand just past the gas station.
 You'll find other rotating food trucks here as well.

 8. BRING APPROPRIATE GEAR